Key Takeaway

 Quick Answer: Melanotan II for tendon repair has very limited direct evidence.
-While melanocortin anti-inflammatory effects may reduce tendon inflammation, Melanotan II does not directly stimulate tendon cell proliferation, collagen synthesis, or angiogenesis at tendon injury sites.
+While melanocortin anti-inflammatory effects may reduce tendon inflammation, Melanotan II doesn't directly stimulate tendon cell proliferation, collagen synthesis, or angiogenesis at tendon injury sites.
 BPC-157 and TB-500 are far better supported peptide options for tendon repair, with extensive preclinical data showing accelerated tendon-to-bone healing and connective tissue regeneration .

 The Melanocortin System and Tendons